TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

   table.hline(),
 ),
     caption: [
-    DDP improves the performance of the model on the COCO and Flickr30K retrieval tasks, but not on (zero-shot) ImageNet classification.]
+    DDP improves the performance of the model on the COCO and Flickr30K retrieval tasks.]
 ) <ddp_result_comparison>

 #figure(